 Hyundai Kona Price: Rs 23.75 Lakhs Onwards (ex-showroom)

-For a while now, experts and industry pundits have labeled the new Ziptron technology as the cutting-edge solution toward pushing a case for electric vehicles for greater consumption.
+For a while now, experts and industry pundits have labelled the new Ziptron technology as the cutting-edge solution toward pushing a case for electric vehicles for greater consumption.

 And Tata grabbed the opportunity to create a differentiator with both hands, coming out with a permanent magnet AC motor that enables superior car performance.